 Your account has been set to expire because you no longer appear in the database of current employees provided to CUIT by Human Resources.
 If this is an error, please ask your departmental administrator to help you update your status with HR.

-MFA (also known as two-step authentication) is being rolled out at Columbia
+MFA (also known as Duo or two-step authentication) is being rolled out at Columbia

 Help with your UNI after your graduate